gautamojha1997/Chord-and-CAN-algorithm-using-Akka-Framework/README.md

 - SupervisorActor
     - This class acts as a bridge between user and the server actor.
 The user actor invokes the messages defined in this class which returns results by invoking messages defined in the ServerActor.

+- Utility
+    - This object file takes a string and number of bits to return hashed value used for generating keys inserted into DHT and for data units.
+    - The hashing algorithm used is MD5.

 ## Results